Georgia Medicare Optometry Services

 The IOL itself is a covered prosthetic device.
 Cataract surgery (CPT 66984, removal with IOL insertion) is among the most commonly performed surgical procedures in Medicare.
 Coverage includes:

-- The cataract surgical procedure (CPT 66984 or CPT 66982 for complex cataract)
+• The cataract surgical procedure (CPT 66984 or CPT 66982 for complex cataract)

-- The intraocular lens implanted during surgery (standard monofocal)
+• The intraocular lens implanted during surgery (standard monofocal)

-- One pair of conventional eyeglasses or contact lenses furnished after the surgery
+• One pair of conventional eyeglasses or contact lenses furnished after the surgery

-- Pre-operative evaluation
+• Pre-operative evaluation

-- Post-operative care during the 90-day global period
+• Post-operative care during the 90-day global period

-The post-cataract eyewear coverage is specifically tied to "conventional" eyewear.
+The post-cataract eyewear coverage is specifically tied to conventional eyewear.
 Conventional means standard materials (single vision, bifocal, or trifocal lenses; standard frames).
 Premium or upgraded features (progressive lenses, anti-reflective coating, transition lenses, designer frames) are beneficiary responsibility above the conventional cost.
 The conventional benefit pays a defined amount; beneficiaries who upgrade pay the difference.

-The benefit is administered through DMEPOS suppliers (the surgeon's optical shop, a separate optical dispenser, or an enrolled supplier).
+The benefit is administered through DMEPOS suppliers (the surgeon's optical shop, a separate optical dispenser, or another enrolled supplier).
 The supplier bills V-codes for the lenses and frames, with the appropriate modifiers indicating post-cataract status.
 Medicare pays 80 percent of the conventional approved amount after the deductible; the beneficiary owes 20 percent coinsurance.

-The exception: Section 1861(s)(10) and 42 CFR 410.34 glaucoma screening
+The exception: Section 1861(s)(10) and 42 CFR 410.23 glaucoma screening

 Glaucoma screening became a covered Medicare benefit through Section 102 of the Benefits Improvement and Protection Act of 2000 (Public Law 106-554).
-The implementing regulation is at 42 CFR 410.34.
+The implementing regulation is at 42 CFR 410.23.

 The rationale for the glaucoma screening benefit reflected several observations.
 Glaucoma is a leading cause of irreversible blindness in older Americans.
 Glaucoma is asymptomatic until vision loss is advanced, by which time substantial damage has occurred.
 Early detection through screening allows treatment that preserves vision.
 Certain populations (diabetics, family history patients, Black Americans, Hispanic Americans) carry substantially higher risk.
 Screening these high-risk groups annually is cost-effective in preventing blindness.